SoFi Credit Card

 Your SoFi Credit Card allows you to become a SoFi member, meaning you have access to their laundry list of member benefits, including:

-These aren’t necessarily the most valuable perks you can find with competing credit cards, but they’re certainly unique and may help if you’re a recent young adult or recent graduate focused on establishing the best financial foot forward.
+These aren’t necessarily the most valuable perks you can find with competing credit cards, but they’re certainly unique and may help if you’re a young adult or recent graduate focused on establishing the best financial foot forward.

 In determining your credit limit, SoFi considers more than your credit history and scores.
 It also considers your debt, annual salary and other yearly wages.
 At a minimum, your credit limit will be $500.

 On the downside, the SoFi credit card isn’t the cheapest option if you need to do a balance transfer.
 There is no zero-interest intro APR period and the balance transfer fee is on the steep end — 5 percent with a $10 minimum — so if you need to pay off existing card debt, it might be smarter to choose a dedicated balance transfer credit card.

-The SoFi Credit Card is the only credit card that earns SoFi Reward Points, and there aren’t any card options that will earn you SoFi points outside of the debit card you can use with a SoFi Money account.
+The SoFi Credit Card is the only credit card that earns SoFi Reward Points, and there aren’t any card options that will earn you SoFi points outside of the debit card you can use with a SoFi Checking and Savings account.
 If you’re looking to diversify your rewards, it’s worth exploring a card that rewards your specialized spending with higher-earning bonus categories, like a travel credit card.
 You may then be able to link it to SoFi Relay and earn extra points.

 Unless you’re planning to refinance a loan, SoFi doesn’t make a compelling case to switch over.